sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 This section describes a list of requirements for both SONiC Application Extension Infrastructure.

-The following list of requirements has to be met for SONiC Application Extension Infrastrcuture:
+The following list of requirements has to be met for SONiC Application Extension Infrastructure:
 - SONiC OS must provide a CLI to manage SONiC repositories and packages.
-  This includes package installation, uninstallation, both cold and warm upgrades as well as adding and removing repositories.
+  This includes package installation, un-installation, both cold and warm upgrades as well as adding and removing repositories.
 - Definition for a SONiC compatible Docker image and metadata a this Docker image must provide.
 - Versioning schema and a mechanism to control package dependencies and conflicts.
-- All SONiC packages are registered as an optional *feature* in SONiC, thus "feaute" CLI commands are applicable to SONiC Packages.
+- All SONiC packages are registered as an optional *feature* in SONiC, thus "feature" CLI commands are applicable to SONiC Packages.
 - Application upgrades: container level upgrade and system level upgrade - SONiC-2-SONiC upgrade.
 - SONiC utilities CLI extension mechanism.